 Anti-slip road plates are normally used to cover temporary excavations.
-The anti-slip road plate surface is covered using an agrregate.
-This results in a surface that gives more grip & friciton when compared to standard plain road plates.
-This reudces safety concerns by decreasing the likelihood of pedestrians, cyclists or vehicles from slipping on the road plates.
+The anti-slip road plate surface is covered using an aggregate.
+This results in a surface that gives more grip & friction when compared to standard plain road plates.
+This reduces safety concerns by decreasing the likelihood of pedestrians, cyclists or vehicles from slipping on the road plates.
 The anti-skid road plates we also offer use a resin and aggregate that is approved for use on major highways, but this comes at a cost.
 The anti-slip road plate is aimed to provide a cost effective solution for people where the anti-skid road plate may be seen as a slight over kill.

 Our road plates are made of mild steel and we supply them in a range of steel gauges & plate sizes in order to best suit your needs.
 We recommend using 13mm thick steel road plates for regular pedestrian use and the thicker 19mm steel road plates for motorists.